Opeoluwa-Fatunmbi/Opeoluwa-Fatunmbi/README.md

 # 🌐 Software Engineer || Backend Engineer

 # About Me
 Greetings!
-I'm Opeoluwa Fatunmbi, a seasoned software engineer with a strong focus on backend development.
-My voyage in the tech universe has been an exhilarating journey of architecting robust, high-performance applications.
+I'm Opeoluwa Fatunmbi, a software engineer with a strong focus on backend development.
+My journey in the tech universe has been an intresting journey of building robust, high-performance applications.
 What fuels my passion for this dynamic field is an insatiable thirst for knowledge and a deep commitment to staying at the forefront of technological innovation.

 I thrive on the challenges of embracing cutting-edge technologies and tools to consistently elevate my expertise.
-My dedication to mastering the art of software engineering is a testament to my unwavering commitment to delivering excellence in every project I undertake.
+My dedication to mastering the art of software engineering is a proof of my commitment to delivering excellence in every project I undertake.

 # Education
 - 2018 - Present, Bachelor of Computer Engineering at the [Federal University Of Technology Akure](https://www.futa.edu.ng/)

 # Programming Languages
-Python | Javascript
+Python | Javascript | Rust

 # Skills
   - Django | Flask | DjangoRestFramework
   - Vanilla Javascript | JQuery | React
-  - SQLite3 | PostgreSQL
+  - SQLite3 | PostgreSQL | MariaDB
   - MVT | REST API
   - Docker | Deployment | Testing